-Snow tires are made of a softer material for better flexibility, have special tread patterns, and some even have built in studs for better traction on the ice and snow.
-Snow tires are not the “cure all” for driving in the winter, but they will give you more stability than you would have with regular all-season tires.
+Snow tires are made of a softer material for better flexibility, have unique tread patterns, and some even have built-in studs for better traction on the ice and snow.
+Snow tires are not the “cure-all” for driving in the winter, but they will give you more stability than you would have with regular all-season tires.

 10) Roadside Emergency Kit – A small kit of emergency supplies is always nice to have if you find yourself stuck on the side of the road on a cold winter’s night.
 You can purchase a preassembled roadside emergency kit or throw one together yourself.
-Depending on how elaborate you want your kit, here’s several items to consider including:
+Depending on how elaborate you want your kit, here are several items to consider, including:

 - A small tool kit